-Pinch hose between radiator and thermostat housing with a large hose pincher (P/N 529 032 500) or an equivalent
+Pinch hose between radiator and thermostat housing with a large hose pincher (P/N 529 032 500).

 Fill the radiator until the coolant comes out by the thermostat housing hole.
 Install the bleeding screw then remove the hose pincher.

 Complete the radiator filling.